 The Company and Mirum have also entered into a transition services agreement ("TSA") pursuant to which the Company has agreed to perform certain services for a period of time following the Closing, with respect to Mirum's use and operation of the assets purchased in the Purchase Agreement.
 The TSA is designed to ensure and facilitate an orderly transfer of business operations, and the consideration to be received by the Company primarily consists of cost reimbursement.
-For the ~~three~~and six months ended ~~March 31, 2024~~June 30, 2024, the Company recognized ~~\$0.4 million~~\$0.1 million and \$0.5 million, respectively, under the TSA, included in continuing operations within other income (expense), net.
+For the three and six nine months ended June 30, 2024 September 30, 2024, the Company recognized less than \$0.1 million and \$0.5 million, respectively, under the TSA, included in continuing operations within other income (expense), net.
 The uncollected balance is included in accounts receivable of the Consolidated Balance Sheets.
 As part of the TSA, the Company is collecting certain receivables related to purchased assets for a period of time and remitting them to Mirum.
-The transition services accrual as of ~~March 31, 2024~~June 30, 2024 was ~~\$0.6 million, \$0.3 million~~, and is included in accrued expenses in the accompanying Consolidated Balance Sheets.
-TSA services provided by the Company are anticipated to be substantially complete 12 months post-close.
+The transition services accrual as of June 30, 2024 September 30, 2024 was \$0.3 million \$1.2 million, and is included in accrued expenses in the accompanying Consolidated Balance Sheets.
+TSA services provided by the Company are anticipated to be substantially complete 12 months post-close, as of September 30, 2024.